Euler characteristics of moduli spaces of torsion free sheaves on toric surfaces: Examples

+Since the complement of all walls $\Lambda \subset \Q_{>a}$ lies dense, strictly $\mu$-semistables do not play a role in this formula.

 We can also derive equation (\ref{ch.
-2, eqn5}) using Joyce's machinery for wall-crossing of motivic invariants counting (semi)stable objects \cite{Joy2}.
-Joyce gives a wall-crossing formula for virtual Poincar\'e polynomials of moduli spaces of Gieseker semistable torsion free sheaves on an arbitrary nonsingular projective surface $X$ with $-K_{X}$ nef \cite[Thm.~6.21]{Joy2}\footnote{Note that the cited theorem also holds for slope stability instead of Gieseker stability.}.
-The surfaces $X = \mathbb{F}_{a}$ ($a \in \mathbb{Z}_{\geq 0}$) with anticanonical divisor nef are precisely $\mathbb{P}^{1} \times \mathbb{P}^{1}$, $\mathbb{F}_{1}$, $\mathbb{F}_{2}$ (as can be shown by an easy computation using \cite[Sect.~4.3]{Ful} and the Nakai--Moishezon Criterion \cite[Thm.~A.5.1]{Har1}).
-However, in our computations, we will keep $a \in \mathbb{Z}_{\geq 0}$ arbitrary.
-Let $c_{1} = f_{3}D_{3}+f_{4}D_{4} \in H^{2}(X,\mathbb{Z})$ and $H = \alpha_{0}D_{1}+\beta_{0}D_{2}$ be a choice of ample divisor.
-We take $(\alpha_{0},\beta_{0})=1$.
-Part of Joyce's philosophy is that one should study wall-crossing phenomena for motivic invariants of moduli spaces of (semi)stable objects, where the moduli spaces should be constructed as Artin stacks instead of schemes coming from a GIT construction.
-Keeping track of the stabilisers of (semi)stable objects will enable one to derive nice wall-crossing formulae.
-Nevertheless, for the purposes of this paper, we want to study wall-crossing phenomena of Euler characteristics of moduli spaces of stable objects defined as schemes coming from a GIT construction.
-Hence, in order to use Joyce's theory for our purposes, we need the following formula.
-For any nonsingular projective surface $X$, ample divisor $H$ on $X$, $r \in \mathbb{Z}_{>0}$, $c_{1} \in H^{2}(X,\mathbb{Z})$ and $c_{2} \in \mathbb{Z}$
+2, eqn5}) using Joyce's machinery for wall-crossing of motivic invariants counting (semi)stable objects in an abelian category \cite{Joy2}.
+Joyce gives a wall-crossing formula for virtual Poincar\'e polynomials of moduli stacks of Gieseker semistable torsion free sheaves on an arbitrary nonsingular complete surface $S$ with $-K_{S}$ nef \cite[Thm.~6.21]{Joy2}\footnote{The cited theorem also holds for $\mu$-stability instead of Gieseker stability.}.
+For $S = \FF_a$, these are $\mathbb{P}^{1} \times \mathbb{P}^{1}$, $\mathbb{F}_{1}$, $\mathbb{F}_{2}$.
+Nevertheless, we apply the formula of \cite[Thm.~6.21]{Joy2} to any $S = \FF_a$ keeping $a$ arbitrary.
+Let $c_{1} = f_{3}D_{3}+f_{4}D_{4} \in H^{2}(\FF_a,\mathbb{Z})$ and $\lambda_0 = \frac{\alpha_0}{\beta_0}$ as before.
+Part of Joyce's philosophy is to study wall-crossing phenomena for motivic invariants of moduli \emph{stacks} instead of moduli \emph{schemes} (coming from GIT as in \cite[Ch.~4]{HL}).
+Keeping track of the stabilizers gives nice wall-crossing formulae.
+In this paper we are interested in Euler characteristics of moduli schemes (coming from GIT as in \cite[Ch.~4]{HL}), so we first make a connection between the two.